iluvjava/Maths/Notebook 2.0/AMATH 503/Separation of Variables.md

 \quad T_0(t) = A_0 t + B_0
 $$

-Where, the case whtn the constant equals to zero cannot not be dropped out.
+Where, the case within the constant equals to zero cannot not be dropped out.

-To find the constant $A_n, B_n$ for $T$, we would need the initial condtions for the problem.
+To find the constant $A_n, B_n$ for $T$, we would need the initial conditions for the problem.

+---
+### **Wave Equation Example: 1D fixed Ends**

+Here we consider a general case